clebig/vitalpbx_ha/README.md

 This action convert the vitalpbx1.local to Slave and vitalpbx2.local to Master.
 If you want to return to default do the same again.<br>

-Next we will show a short video of how high availability works in VitalaPBX<br>
+Next we will show a short video how high availability works in VitalPBX<br>
 <div align="center">
   <a href="https://www.youtube.com/watch?v=3yoa3KXKMy0"><img src="https://img.youtube.com/vi/3yoa3KXKMy0/0.jpg" alt="High Availability demo video on VitalPBX"></a>
 </div>